stormpath/stormpath-spring-boot-fun-with-custom-data-sample/README.md

      The workaround is to enable the Verification Email in the Stormpath Admin Console for the Directory associated with your Application.

-Both of these issues will be addressed in a upcoming release and this README will be updated then.
+This issue will be addressed in a upcoming release and this README will be updated then.